hariszaf/microbetag/docs/modules/modules.md

 ## Seed scores based on genome-scale draft reconstructions

-Based on Borenstein et al (2008) [5] a metabolic network's “seed set”—the set of compounds that, based on the network topology, are exogenously acquired".
+Based on Borenstein *et al.* (2008) [5] a metabolic network's “seed set”—the set of compounds that, based on the network topology, are exogenously acquired".
 Here is an example (based on the [Borensteil lab webpage](http://borensteinlab.com/software_netseed_examples.html)):

 ![seed concept](../../assets/images/seed_concept_example.png)